Cooking rice seems simple, but it’s surprisingly easy to screw up. These machines make it quick and easy.

 Q: Can you not cook rice in stainless steel?

 You can!
-In fact, some are made of stainless steel.
-Unlike Teflon-coated aluminum, which is non-stick, stainless steel won’t release chemicals when scratched, so stainless can actually be a better pick than Teflon.
+In fact, some of the best rice cookers are made of stainless steel.
+Unlike Teflon-coated aluminum, which is non-stick, stainless steel won’t release chemicals when scratched, so stainless can actually be a better pick than Teflon for a rice cooker.
 (When you scrape bits of rice off the bottom of a Teflon model, you have to be careful not to scratch the surface.)
 In addition to stainless steel, other worry-free materials for cookers include ceramic and clay.

-The final word on buying the best rice cooker
+A final word about the best rice cookers